Pr-E/BTH_DynSim_TRE_Profile_Workflow/DynSim_TRE_EDA_Calibration_v1_3_1/README.md

 This is the TRE-side workflow for DynSim.

-It deliberately follows the same pattern as the earlier six-table TRE EDA:
+Follows the same pattern as the six-table TRE EDA:

 ```text
 TRE source tables